AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/feats/mounted-combatant.md

 tags:
 - ttrpg-cli/compendium/src/5e/phb
 - ttrpg-cli/feat
-aliases: ["Mounted Combatant"]
+aliases:
+- Mounted Combatant
 ---
 # Mounted Combatant
 *Source: Player's Handbook p.
 168*
 You are a dangerous foe to face while "mounted".
-While you are mounted and aren't [incapacitated](conditions.md#Incapacitated), you gain the following benefits:
+While you are mounted and aren't [incapacitated](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Incapacitated), you gain the following benefits:

 - You have advantage on melee attack rolls against any unmounted creature that is smaller than your mount.
 - You can force an attack targeted at your mount to target you instead.